rordenlab/MRIcroGL/README.md

 ```

 One can also make minor adjustments to these command line options.
  - `--ws=gtk3` will compile for the GTK3 widgetset.
 Support for GTK3 is experimental and not all features work (e.g. color selection dialog).
+GTK3 requires OpenGL 3.3 Core, so you must make sure that the glopts.inc file in the Metal-Demos folder has the line "{$DEFINE COREGL}" uncommented.
 Unfortunately, GTK3 does not support [OpenGL multi-sampling](https://github.com/aklomp/gtk3-opengl/issues/2) so the results can never match GTK2 or QT5.
  - Compiling `MRIcroGL_NoPython.lpi` will compile without Python scripting support ().

 ![Head CT](HeadCT.jpg)